 While there is no known cause of autism, mercury exposure and environmental toxins are among the possible theories.
 Advocates for DMPS chelation claim that DMPS effectively removes mercury better than other chelating agents do.

 Some recent studies provide evidence for mercury exposure as a possible autism cause.
-A study published in the Journal Health & Place tracked the mercury levels in the areas close to power plants and its relationship to the number of children diagnosed with autism.
+A study conducted by health researchers at the University of Texas tracked the mercury levels in the areas close to power plants and its relationship to the number of children diagnosed with autism.
 Researchers found that a large number of children living near the power plants developed autism.
 Proponents of autism's possible link to mercury and other environmental toxins may support a form of chelation such as DMPS.